 At a time like this, the human design causes our emotions of sadness and grief to dominate our reactions to the news of someone's death.
-The emotions are much stronger when it involves the death of someone who made such an impact on so many people's lives.
+The emotions are much stronger when it involves the death of someone who made such an impact on so many people's lives or lost their life protecting others.
 Sadness and grief are good; they are required for us to process what has occurred and it will allow us to move on.